|JOB CODE:||151265 |

 Studies blueprints and sketches for large scale projects; estimates time and material for projects and keeps records of cost involved.

-Supervises and coordinates the work of semiskilled and lower level skilled workers; trains apprentice workers and skilled workers in one or more of the building trades.
+Trains apprentice workers in one or more of the building trades.

 Makes periodic checks of all equipment to ensure proper working conditions; performs preventive maintenance.